County Clare Ireland · Co. Clare · Cree Save · Share

 Sep-Oct

 Hedges turning, big skies, a fire in the pub by October.
-A good time for west Clare on its own terms.
+A good time for west Clare on its own quiet terms.

 ◉ Go